893 Dvin earthquake

-The 893 Dvin earthquake occurred on 28 December at around midnight.
+The 893 Dvin earthquake occurred on 28 December 893 at around midnight.
 It had a magnitude of approximately 6 and a maximum intensity of approximately IX (Violent) on the Mercalli intensity scale.
 It destroyed the city of Dvin in Armenia, causing approximately 30,000 casualties.

-The similarity of the Arabic name for Dvin, 'Dabil' to Ardabil in northwestern Iran, has caused confusion in written records, such that the 893 Ardabil earthquake appears in several catalogues, although it is generally regarded as a false event.
-It was also recorded as an event during the classical period of India in several early catalogues at an unspecified capital.
+The earthquake is sometimes referred to as the 893 Ardabil earthquake.
+Although the 893 Ardabil earthquake appears in several catalogues the event may not have happened.
+The similarity of the Arabic name for Dvin, 'Dabil' to Ardabil in northwestern Iran, may have caused confusion in written records.
+The Ardabil area is prone to numerous earthquakes and was struck by a major earthquake in 1997.

 Tectonic setting

 Southern Armenia lies within the complex zone of continental collision between the Arabian plate and the Eurasian plate, which extends from the Bitlis-Zagros belt in the south to the Greater Caucasus Mountains, the Apsheron-Balkan Sill and the Kopet Dag mountains in the north.
 In Armenia the collision is strongly oblique with a large dextral (right lateral) strike-slip component.
 The Sardarapat-Nakhicheven fault system is formed of four left-stepping fault segments, the Kagyzman, Sardarapat, Parackar-Dvin and Nakhichevan faults.
 Movement on the Parackar-Dvin segment of this fault system has been associated with a series of large earthquakes in the second half of the 9th century.